ibexa/documentation-developer/docs/tutorials/beginner_tutorial/3_customize_the_front_page.md

 ### Add the site's main layout

-Most sites have a general layout which includes things like header with a logo or footer.
-It is displayed on every page, and the content of the page is placed inside it.
+Most sites have a general layout which includes things like header with a logo or footer. it's displayed on every page, and the content of the page is placed inside it.

 To add a template like this to your site, create a `main_layout.html.twig` file in `templates/` and paste the following code into it: